jabrena/plantuml-to-png-mcp/docs/requirements/agile/EPIC-001_PlantUML_to_PNG_CLI.md

 - [ ] All dependencies are resolved
 - [ ] Solution is deployed to production
 - [ ] User acceptance testing is completed successfully
-- [ ] CLI tool successfully converts .puml files to .png format
+- [ ] CLI tool successfully converts .puml files to .png format using HTTP integration
 - [ ] Generated PNG files have the same filename as source .puml files
 - [ ] PNG files are created in the same directory as source files